Frequently Asked Questions

 What or who is Dr. Huey?

 Dr. Huey is a root stock.
 Most roses grown in the United States are grown in and around Wasco, California.
 Dr Huey root stock thrives in this area.
 It is very heat tolerant.
-Roses using this rootstock and grown in the upper midwest and north east will need water protection.
+Roses using this rootstock and grown in the upper midwest and north east will need winter protection.

 What are Bare Rose Rootstocks?